Biological carbon fixation

-Organisms that grow by fixing carbon are called autotrophs, which include photoautotrophs (which use sunlight), and lithoautotrophs (which use inorganic oxidation).
-Heterotrophs are not themselves capable of carbon fixation but are able to grow by consuming the carbon fixed by autotrophs or other heterotrophs.
-"Fixed carbon", "reduced carbon", and "organic carbon" may all be used interchangeably to refer to various organic compounds.
-Chemosynthesis is carbon fixation driven by chemical energy, rather than from sunlight.
-Sulfur- and hydrogen-oxidizing bacteria often use the Calvin cycle or the reductive citric acid cycle.
+Organisms that grow by fixing carbon, such as most plants and algae, are called autotrophs.
+These include photoautotrophs (which use sunlight) and lithoautotrophs (which use inorganic oxidation).
+Heterotrophs, such as animals and fungi, are not capable of carbon fixation but are able to grow by consuming the carbon fixed by autotrophs or other heterotrophs.

+Seven natural autotrophic carbon fixation pathways are currently known: